lnxjedi/gopherbot/doc/src/Environment-Variables.md

 * `GOPHER_ALIAS` - the one-character alias for the robot, e.g. ";"
 * `GOPHER_BOTMAIL` - the robot's email address
 * `GOPHER_BOTFULLNAME` - the robot's full name
-* `GOPHER_HISTORY_DIRECTORY` - directory for storing file-based historical job logs
+* `GOPHER_HISTORYDIR` - directory for storing file-based historical job logs
-* `GOPHER_WORKSPACE_DIRECTORY` - workspace directory where e.g. build jobs clone and run
+* `GOPHER_WORKSPACE` - workspace directory where e.g. build jobs clone and run
 * `GOPHER_BRAIN` - non-default brain provider to use
-* `GOPHER_STATE_DIRECTORY` - default dir for storing state, normally just the brain
+* `GOPHER_STATEDIR` - default dir for storing state, normally just the brain
 * `GOPHER_BRAIN_DIRECTORY` - directory where file-based memories are stored, overrides above
 * `GOPHER_JOBCHANNEL` - where jobs run by default if not otherwise specified
 * `GOPHER_TIMEZONE` - UNIX tz, e.g. "America/New_York" (default)